jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/biden-lobbyist-ties.html.html.md

-Jake Sullivan, who has been helping to develop the Biden campaign’s policy positions and moderating virtual[](https://secure.joebiden.com/onlineactions/uss1zC2ZQEyvAQGK-wIhVw2?attr=100631128&fbclid=IwAR0g9AVpZyY6_2T5hARYM4AKJ9crM1ftzQ7e_ebEB1KxpYvAOG6-d6Huwcc)fund-raising[events](https://secure.joebiden.com/onlineactions/rQ8rSBiMhU-jvj_wE2bO0A2?attr=100631128&fbclid=IwAR2BvgVknJAr9orxEvwJ24qLH_pl1oqZ4itbFMSZj2hSuDZNxO-zJ2Ce-MM), resigned this year from a[job at the consulting firm Macro Advisory Partners](https://prospect.org/world/biden-adviser-jake-sullivan-gig-with-uber/).
+Jake Sullivan, who has been helping to develop the Biden campaign’s policy positions and moderating virtual[](https://secure.joebiden.com/onlineactions/uss1zC2ZQEyvAQGK-wIhVw2?attr=100631128&fbclid=IwAR0g9AVpZyY6_2T5hARYM4AKJ9crM1ftzQ7e_ebEB1KxpYvAOG6-d6Huwcc)fund-raising[events](https://secure.joebiden.com/onlineactions/rQ8rSBiMhU-jvj_wE2bO0A2?attr=100631128&fbclid=IwAR2BvgVknJAr9orxEvwJ24qLH_pl1oqZ4itbFMSZj2hSuDZNxO-zJ2Ce-MM), resigned this year from a[part-time job at the consulting firm Macro Advisory Partners](https://prospect.org/world/biden-adviser-jake-sullivan-gig-with-uber/).
-At the firm, he had worked with the ride-hailing company Uber to try to pre-empt an effort in California to classify the company’s drivers as full-time employees.
+At the firm, he had negotiated with labor leaders on behalf of the ride-hailing company Uber to try to exempt its drivers from being classified as full-time employees in California.

 On Saturday, Antony J. Blinken, a deputy secretary of state in the Obama administration who is running Mr. Biden’s foreign policy operation,